tridactyl/tridactyl/readme.md

     You can, thanks to @saulrh.
 First `set hintfiltermode vimperator` and then `set hintchars 1234567890`.

--   How to remap keybindings in both normal mode and ex mode?

-    You cannot.
-We only support normal mode bindings for now, with `bind [key] [excmd]`

 -   Where can I find a changelog for the different versions (to see what is new in the latest version)?

     [Here.](https://github.com/cmcaine/tridactyl/blob/master/CHANGELOG.md)